-There are four ways you can use a Chase Sapphire card to purchase airfare, and that's true for all three Sapphire cards: Sapphire Preferred, Sapphire Reserve and the original Sapphire Card (no longer available to new applicants).
+There are four ways to use a Chase Sapphire card to purchase airfare.
+That's true for all three Sapphire cards: Sapphire Preferred, Sapphire Reserve and the original Sapphire Card (no longer available to new applicants).

 1.Redeem Points Through Ultimate Rewards.
 You can book flights on pretty much any major airline directly through the Ultimate Rewards website.
 This option allows you to charge part of the flight to your card if you don't have enough points to cover the full fare.